-The procedure for estimating natural recharge resulting from runoff and subsurface recharge at the mountain front, referred to as mountain front recharge, was modified for the WY 2020-2021 Annual Reports.
+The procedure for estimating natural recharge resulting from runoff and subsurface recharge at the mountain front, referred to as mountain front recharge, was modified for the WY 2020-2021 Annual Report and subsequent annual reports.
 In previous Annual Reports, mountain front recharge was based on a long-term average of mountain front recharge calculated using results from a groundwater model (Psomas, 2013).
-For the WY 2020-2021 and this Annual Report, mountain front recharge is estimated using the updated groundwater model for the Mission Creek Subbasin as documented in the 2022 Alternative Plan Update.
+For the WY 2020-2021, WY 2021-2022, and this Annual Report, mountain front recharge was estimated using the updated groundwater model for the Mission Creek Subbasin as documented in the 2022 Alternative Plan Update.
 The 25-year period from 1995 through 2019 was used to derive an average natural recharge for use in the groundwater balance.
-A longer-term average for natural recharge is appropriate given the variability of precipitation in the short term.
 In addition, this Annual Report uses the updated groundwater model to estimate evapotranspiration and underflow into and out of the Mission Creek Subbasin from adjacent subbasins based on the most recent year modeled (2019).
 Data from 2019 were used as estimates for evapotranspiration and outflow water balance components for this Annual Report because they are considered more representative of current conditions than long-term averages.

-As shown on Figure ES-2, Mission Creek Subbasin inflows included 6,850 AF of natural inflows (e.g., mountain front recharge, infiltration of surface water, and subsurface inflow from other basins) and 4,740 AF of return flow from use (e.g., return from urban/ agriculture applications, percolation from septic tanks and wastewater treatment facilities).
-No artificial recharge of SWP Exchange Water occurred at the Mission Creek GRF in WY 2021-2022.
-The total inflow to the Mission Creek Subbasin in WY 2021-2022 was 11,590 AF.
+As shown on Figure ES-2, Mission Creek Subbasin inflows included 6,850 AF of natural inflows (e.g., mountain front recharge, infiltration of surface water, and subsurface inflow from other basins), 4,495 AF of return flow from use (e.g., return from urban/ agriculture applications, percolation from septic tanks and wastewater treatment facilities), and 5,276 AF from artificial recharge of SWP Exchange Water at the Mission Creek GRF.
+The total inflow to the Mission Creek Subbasin in WY 2022-2023 was 16,621 AF.

-The Mission Creek Subbasin outflows included 14,234 AF of groundwater pumping and 3,369 AF of natural outflows (i.e., subsurface outflow to adjacent subbasins, evapotranspiration, and evaporative losses).
-The total outflow from the Mission Creek Subbasin in WY 2021-2022 was 17,603 AF.
-A comparison of the Mission Creek Subbasin inflows and outflows for WY 2021-2022 indicates an annual decrease in groundwater storage of 6,013 AF.
+The Mission Creek Subbasin outflows included 13,489 AF of groundwater pumping and 3,473 AF of natural outflows (i.e., subsurface outflow to adjacent subbasins, evapotranspiration, and evaporative losses).
+The total outflow from the Mission Creek Subbasin in WY 2022-2023 was 16,962 AF.
+A comparison of the Mission Creek Subbasin inflows and outflows for WY 2022-2023 indicates an annual decrease in groundwater storage of 341 AF.

-Based on the Key Wells and supplemental monitoring wells from nine additional agency wells with water level data in both WY 2020-2021 and WY 2021-2022, change in water levels ranged from 0.8 feet of increase in the southeastern part of the Subbasin to 10.2 feet of decrease immediately south of the Mission Creek GRF.
-Decline in groundwater levels near the Mission Creek GRF ranging from 7.1 to 10.2 feet appears to result from the decrease in recharge at the Mission Creek GRF since WY 2017-2018.
-Excluding the area near the Mission Creek GRF and the area showing a slight increase in the southeast part of the Mission Creek Subbasin, average annual groundwater levels decreased slightly.
-Generally, water levels indicated declines ranging from 0.2 to 3.2 feet from the previous water year.
-Overall, average annual groundwater levels in the Mission Creek Subbasin in WY 2021-2022 show a slight average decrease of approximately 2.4 feet compared to WY 2020-2021 levels.
+Based on the nine Key Wells and nine supplemental agency monitoring wells with water level data from both WY 2021-2022 and WY 2022-2023, change in water levels ranged from 0.1 feet of increase in the southeastern part of the Subbasin to 10.1 feet of decrease immediately south of the Mission Creek GRF.
+Decline in groundwater levels near the Mission Creek GRF, ranging from 8.7 to 10.1 feet, appears to result from the decrease in recharge at the Mission Creek GRF since WY 2017-2018.
+The most recent groundwater levels near the Mission Creek GRF show a rebound of approximately 18 feet between July and October 2023, attributed to recharge to Mission Creek GRF beginning in April and continuing into August 2023.
+Excluding the area near the Mission Creek GRF and the area showing a slight increase in the southeastern part of the Mission Creek Subbasin, average annual groundwater levels decreased slightly.
+Generally, water levels indicated declines ranging from 0.1 to 2.6 feet from the previous water year.
+Overall, average annual groundwater levels in the Mission Creek Subbasin in WY 2022-2023 show a slight average decrease of approximately 2.2 feet compared to WY 2021-2022 levels.